harleygray/digital-garden/content/_index.md

-If you prefer browsing the contents of this site through a list instead of a graph, you see a list of all [setup-related notes](/digital-garden/notes/setup).
+If you prefer browsing the contents of this site through a list instead of a graph, you see a list of all [[notes/setup.md|setup related notes]]

 ### Troubleshooting
 - 🚧 [Troubleshooting and FAQ](notes/troubleshooting.md)